 Many employers establish rules that overtime work will not be permitted or paid without prior authorization.
 Some choose to "look the other way" when non-exempt employees work overtime and don't allow those hours to be reported.
 These policies don't comply with the FLSA.
-Employees must report their overtime hours.

 Minimum Wage Violations

 As of July 24, 2009, the federal minimum wage for most covered employees is $7.25 per hour.
-Some exceptions include certain student workers and certain disabled workers, who may be paid at a lower rate.
+Some exceptions include certain student workers and certain other workers, who may be paid at a lower rate.

-The minimum wage for young workers under the age of 20 is $4.25 per hour during their first 90 days of employment only (consecutive calendar days, not days of employment).
+The minimum wage for young workers under the age of 20 is $4.25 per hour during their first 90 days of employment only (consecutive calendar days, not days of work).
 This applies to every job a person has until he or she turns 20.
 It does not just apply to his or her first job.